Energa anti-tank rifle grenade: U.S. service

 Early in the Korean War, U.S. forces found their World War II-era anti-tank rifle grenades were ineffective against the frontal armor of T-34 tanks.
 This led the U.S. to produce their own version of the Energa, the M28 rifle grenade, from 1950 until 1960.
 Originally the M28 was fired from Mecar's proprietary T119 (M1 Garand) and T120 (M1 carbine) launchers.
 The T119 was soon replaced by the improved M7A3 launcher (M1 Garand) from September 1952 onwards.
 The M28 was eventually replaced in US military service by the M31 HEAT rifle grenade and later by the M72 LAW rocket.
 The M29 TP (training practice) round remained in service until it was replaced in 1961 by the improved M31 TP.

 UK service

-In British service, the Energa was known as the anti-tank grenade, No. 94 (ENERGA).
+The Energa was introduced to infantry units of the British Army of the Rhine from 1952 when it replaced the PIAT.
+It was issued one per person within the infantry platoon and attached to the waist belt.
+In British service, the Energa was known as the Anti-Tank Grenade, No. 94.
 It was designed to be fired from the Projector (No. 4 rifle) Mark 5 (c.1952), an attachment for the Lee–Enfield No.4 rifle.
 The later L1A1 Self-Loading Rifle could also fire the Energa, but it was not commonly done.
 It was made obsolete by the adoption of the 84 mm L14A1 medium anti-tank weapon (MAW) and the 66 mm M72 light anti-tank weapon (LAW).

-The Energa was introduced to infantry units of the British Army of the Rhine from 1952 when it replaced the PIAT.
-It was issued one per person within the infantry platoon and attached to the waist belt and fired from Projector Mark 5 attached to the Lee–Enfield No. 4 rifle and later fired from a similar projector attached to the muzzle of the L1A1 Self-loading Rifle.